Pierre Victurnien Vergniaud: Early life and education

 Vergniaud was born in the city of Limoges in the province of Limousin, to the elder Pierre Vergniaud and his wife Catherine Baubiat.
 The Vergniauds had both come from well-to-do merchant families with a long history in the province, and the family enjoyed a comfortable prosperity.
 At the time of Vergniaud's birth, his father was a contractor and purveyor for the king, supplying food for the royal garrison in the city.

 The younger Vergniaud was first tutored at home by a Jesuit scholar, Abbé Roby, a master of ancient languages: it is likely that Vergniaud's lifelong love of the classics was inspired by him.
 The boy was sent to the Jesuit college at Limoges where he excelled.
 The future French statesman Turgot was at that time the intendant of the province, and knew the elder Vergniaud well.
 On one occasion, young Pierre recited some of his own poetry in the presence of Turgot, who was greatly impressed by his talent.
-Through Turgot's patronage, Vergniaud was admitted to the Collège du Plessis at Paris.
+Through Turgot's patronage, Vergniaud was admitted to the Collège du Plessis in Paris.
 Little is known of Vergniaud's personal life during his time at Du Plessis, but his education there was clearly a major formative experience: his deep, personal absorption of classical history and philosophy is evident throughout his later life.

 After his studies were complete, Vergniaud went unsure of his direction in life.
 He drifted lazily through several years, dabbling in fiction and theater, and losing his short career as a clerk in the provincial revenue office.
 Much to his father's dismay, his chief preoccupation became frequenting salons and engaging in conversation, but in these pursuits Vergniaud excelled magnificently: important new friendships and associations grew richly for him in the salons.
 He was particularly favored by the Countess de Maleyssie, who let the frequently destitute Vergniaud live freely in her estate, and Charles Dupaty, President of the parlement of Bordeaux, who urged him to study law.